 I have a background as a bartender and love mixing drinks, as well as making up new ones on a whim.
 It was always a fun challenge for friends to grab whatever they had left in their liquor cabinets and bring it over to challenge me to create something from whatever was in front of me.
 Some were splendid, others were horrific, but it was fun and a great learning experience of what flavors married together successfully.

-So Saint Patrick's day was upon us, and being one of my favorite holidays I challenged myself to making stand alone jello shots.
-Jello shots that you could just pick and and pop into your mouth, that were not too gummy from the gelatin, that didn't make your eyes pop out from the straight shot of liquor and that were lovely to look at on the plate.
-One of the things that I have learned moving to the Midwest from the East Coast is that Apple Pie Liquor is very popular, whether it's homemade or store bought.
-I have seen it taken as shots and mixed into drink, but I had yet to see a jello shot made.
+I've since challenged myself to make stand-alone jello shots.
+Jello shots that you could just pick up and pop into your mouth, that were not too gummy from the gelatin, that didn't make your eyes pop out from the straight shot of liquor and that were lovely to look at on the plate.
+One of the things that I have learned moving to the Midwest from the East Coast is that Apple Pie Liquor is very popular, whether it's homemade or store-bought.
+I have seen it taken as shots and mixed into a drink, but I had yet to see a jello shot made.
 So that was my goal, make a scrumptious Apple Pie Jello Shot.

-There were a few trial and errors, but this is the recipe that I finally settled on, and it turned out to be a great hit at the festivities.
-I used a pre-made apple pie liquor that is made by a tavern only about 45 minutes from my home.
+There were a few trials and errors, but this is the recipe that I finally settled on, and it turned out to be a great hit at the festivities.
+I used a pre-made apple pie liquorthat is made by a tavern only about 45 minutes from my home.
 You can use any apple pie liquor, even homemade if you have some laying around.